nezuuuuuuu/ElectEd/README.md

 ### 6. Role-based Access Control
 - **Description**: The system have role-based access, allowing different users (students and administrators) to access specific features.
 Administrators manage elections, while students can only vote and view results.

-### 7. Election Reports Generation
-- **Description**: The system generates detailed reports after the election, including voting statistics, voter turnout, and a breakdown of votes for each candidate.

 ---